ANNOUCEMENT:

 X-TRA CREDIT

 You can earn X-tra credit by turning in questions you have regarding the material on the exam and these questions will be discussed during the exam review sessions (1-2 pts/exam).
-These should not be questions that will be included on the exam but rather questions you have on the material itself.
+These should not be questions that you would like to see on the exam, rather questions or confusions you have on the material itself.
 Questions for the review must be turned in one day before the last lecture prior to the exam, by noon.
 For example, if the exam is on a Tuesday, then your review questions must be placed in my mail box by noon on the previous Wednesday.
 Questions must be typed, but must be turned in via hard copy, and only placed in my mailbox in Rm: 1210 Biology/Psychology Bldg.
-Total opportunity for X-tra credit = 8 points.
+Total opportunity for X-tra credit = 6 points.
 Also, rarely, if a question arises in class you can turn in a report addressing that question (with my permission) for approximately 5 pts.

 You can also earn X-tra credit (5-10 pts) if you write a brief!!
 1-2 page double space essay on what you learned by attending the Smithsonian's exhibit on human origins: http://humanorigins.si.edu/ YOU MUST PROVIDE EVIDENCE THAT YOU WENT TO THE MUSEUM.
-ASSIGNMENT IS DUE THURSDAY DECEMBER 1ST.
+ASSIGNMENT IS DUE THE FIRST TUESDAY AFTER THANKSGIVING

 Grade Assignment: